Enjoy your event with easy recipes to cook for a crowd.

 • 100 pounds spareribs (cut into serving size pieces)

-• 4 - 14 oz cans crushed pineapple (undrained)
+• 4 - 14 oz cans crushed pineapple (not drained)

 • 5 pounds brown sugar

 Drain ribs again and smother with the rib sauce.
 Bake uncovered at 350 degrees for 15 - 20 minutes or until tender.
-Makes approximately 100 servings.
+Makes approximately 100 Servings.

 Back to Main Menu